 Movement Beyond Limit(s)

-Alongside brilliant co-organisers, and with support from the SOAS Centre for Cultural, Literary, and Postcolonial Studies (CCLPS), I helped stage Movement Beyond Limit(s), a postgraduate conference at SOAS, University of London (London, UK) on May 10, 2024.
-From the movement of ideas across time and space to shifting human bodies, the organising commitee welcomed explorations of ‘movement’ across disciplines, practices, and geographies.
+With support from the SOAS Centre for Cultural, Literary, and Postcolonial Studies (CCLPS), I co-organised “Movement Beyond Limit(s),” a postgraduate conference at SOAS, University of London (London, UK) on May 10, 2024.
+The organising commitee welcomed explorations of ‘movement’—from the movement of ideas across time and space to embodied mobility—across disciplines, practices, and geographies.

 Our conference brought together over 20 scholars and creative practitioners from around the world in a day-long, hybrid program, which included artist conversations, teach-outs, archival mediations, pedagogical theory, dance as social cartography, and more.